 The seeds of F4O were born when a group of United Methodist volunteers from the New York conference visited Mozambique in 1998.
 In the aftermath of a devastating civil war they encountered 100,000 street children in Maputo, a city of 1 million.

 In 2002 members of the church visited an orphanage in Teles where children lived in very trying conditions, 3-4 to a mattress.
 These volunteers included Wayne, our current executive director, and other volunteers who would later become F4O board members.
-They came back to the US with a vision of creating a community based house for children in different cities across Mozambique.
+They came back to the US with a vision of creating homes for children in different cities across Mozambique.

-Our first orphanage is the Carolyn Beleshe House For Children in Cambine.
+Our first home for children is the Carolyn Beleshe House For Children in Cambine.
 It was constructed in 2003-2005.
 65 children call this home and several hundred have called it home in the past years.

-Our second orphanage is the Mama Nocio House For Children in Dondo.
+Our second home for children is the Mama Nocio House For Children in Dondo.
 It was constructed from 2016-2018.
 Today 24 children call it home with 12 more children set to arrive in the near future!

-Our third orphanage is located in Lichinga.
+Our third home for children is located in Lichinga.
 It was constructed in 2020.
 Despite the ongoing COVID-19 pandemic that has gripped the USA and world, the faithful support of the people towards our Foundation has made this dream a reality.
 This construction is will be a new home for 48 orphans.
 The project is moving along well and on pace for completion early in 2021.